Last updated: June 17, 2026

 |---|---|---|---|

-| Daycare subsidy | CCAP and county CCR&R | “Can I apply now, and what documents do you need?” | Approval is not instant.
-Your CCR&R reviews your documents before a decision. |
+| Daycare subsidy | CCAP and CCR&R | “Can I apply now, and what documents do you need?” | Approval is not instant.
+The CCR&R reviews your file. |

 | Free preschool | School district | “Do you have state-funded preschool for my child’s age?” | Seats and enrollment dates depend on the district. |

-| Birth to age 5 | Head Start or Early Head Start | “Can I apply or join the waiting list?” | Some programs fill quickly, but the waitlist is still worth joining. |
+| Birth to age 5 | Head Start | “Can I apply or join the waiting list?” | Some programs fill quickly, but the waitlist can still help. |

-| Care tied to TANF | WFNJ worker | “Can child care be approved for my work activity?” | Keep proof of your required activity and your care schedule. |
+| Care tied to TANF | WFNJ worker | “Can child care be approved for my work activity?” | Keep proof of your required activity and care schedule. |

-| Safe provider search | State provider search | “Does this provider accept CCAP and have inspection reports?” | A provider may be licensed but still have fees above the state rate. |
+| Safe provider search | State search tool | “Does this provider accept CCAP and have inspection reports?” | A provider may still charge fees above the state rate. |

 How New Jersey CCAP works